 Moyes transformed the Toffees during his 11 years in charge, earning the everlasting admiration of Evertonians everywhere.
 He controlled every aspect of the club and worked tirelessly to improve it on a limited budget.
 Martinez did the same at Wigan, spreading his influence from the first-team’s dressing room down to the youth academy practice sessions.
 He too had little money at his disposal — less than he’ll receive at Everton.
 Conventional wisdom says he should transfer his Wigan methods to Everton, and it will all work out.
 That would be the easiest and worst thing Martinez could do.

 Martinez was so powerful at Wigan because of his special relationship with Whelan.
-Their partnership dates back to 1995 when Whelan signed Martinez as a player, and the two cemented it between 2009-13.
-Martinez wouldn’t have made such an impact without the unyielding support of the chairman, especially during the annual relegation battles and other crises.
+Their partnership dates back to 1995 when Whelan signed Martinez as a player, and the two cemented it while the Spanish tacticians reigned as manager between 2009-13.
+Martinez wouldn’t have made such an impact without Whelan’s unyielding support of the chairman, especially during the annual relegation battles and other crises.
 Martinez must create a similar manager-chairman dynamic with Kenwright at Everton if he expects to amass and wield the same amount of power and influence.

 Doing so won’t be easy, as no two relationships are exactly the same.
 Kenwright is the boss, but Everton is a bigger club and there are other influential parties at the club whose interests he must also serve.
 These include higher-caliber (compared to Wigan) players, many of whom represent their countries, and fans who have higher expectations than those at Wigan do.
 Martinez walks into a different political situation than the one he left, and any missteps in this regard can have lasting negative consequences.
 Should Martinez’s Everton struggle or lurch toward crisis, there’s no guarantee that Kenwright will back him like Whelan did.